 My book first Artificial Culture: Identity, Technology, and Bodies which was published by Routledge in 2012.
-Basically, Artificial Culture explores the question of identity – who we think we are, and how we come to that understanding – by looking at the way the concept of ‘the artificial’ appears in our popular culture.
+Artificial Culture explores the question of identity – who we think we are, and how we come to that understanding – by looking at the way the concept of ‘the artificial’ appears in our popular culture.
 From Artificial Intelligence (AI) to artificial hearts or even artificial sweetener, our understanding of what’s artificial is inescapably linked to how we understand technology.
 Rather than looking directly at science and technology, however, I’ve chosen to look at the way in a variety of elements of popular culture, including a number of feature films, novels, comic books and other elements of digital culture including the Visible Human Project and Wikileaks.
 Also, as the our bodies are often a marker of what is most natural, the book asks how technology becomes part of the body (be that an evolution, or invasion, or just a different way to seeing things) and how these changes say something about what being artificial actually means.

 The somewhat more convoluted blurb from the publisher’s website: